joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 ### Check Bastion SKU

 If you already have an Azure Bastion instance, let us check the SKU and if needed change it to Standard.
-Just a note: _Downgrading from a Standard SKU to a Basic SKU is not supported.
+Just a note:

+_Downgrading from a Standard SKU to a Basic SKU is not supported.
 To downgrade, you must delete and recreate Azure Bastion._

+1. Log in to the **Azure Portal**
+2. Navigate to your **Bastion** resource